 2. Choose a Broad Name

-The travel industry is broad, and although you need to pick a specific niche within the industry, you still need to keep your travel blog name broad to give yourself the ability to expand in the future.
+The travel industry is broad, and although you need to pick a specific niche within the industry, you still need to keep your travel blog name broad to give yourself the ability to expand in the future; and remember to avoid choosing the wrong domain name or using the free domain name that will be a challenge to your reader.

 3. Keep It Short

 Short and sweet is always best.
-Make sure your name is short and easy to remember.
-In an effort to come up with a unique blog name, people often end up including long, complicated, or even foreign words.
+Make sure your name is straightforward to remember.
+To come up with a unique blog name, people often end up including long, complicated, or even foreign words.

 But that’s never a good idea.
-Keep it simple so it’s easy for your audience to remember and type your blog name in their browsers.
+So instead, please keep it simple, so it’s easy for your audience to remember and type your blog name in their browsers.

 4. Use Alliteration